KediDili/VanillaPlusProfessions/features.md

 | Glacierfish</br>Glacierfish Jr.    | 2-5 Aquamarine (%10), 10-20 Deluxe Retaining Soil (%20)     |
 | Mutant Carp</br>Radioactive Carp   | 5-10 Radioactive Ore (%15), 25-30 Seaweed/Green Algae (%30) |

 For mod authors: Give non-roe drops for your legendary fish locked behind this talent normally.
+But you should use "BigFishSmallPond" while addressing this talent with GSQs and CP tokens, because this talent's name had to change due to 1.6.9

 ### Spawning Season
 Chance for roe yield in fish ponds is increased.